Yellowstone Snowcoaches: The Ultimate Ticket to Ride

 There was a time when most of Yellowstone’s visitors were private snowmobilers and a few cross-country skiers.
 “Now people who come in the summer find themselves wondering what this place is like when it’s a lot colder and covered in snow,” says Quinn.

 There are ample ways to find out, thanks to a variety of day trips and multi-day packages offered by Xanterra Travel Collection, which manages the park’s lodges, from mid-December to early March.
-Two lodges — Old Faithful Snow Lodge and Mammoth Hot Springs Hotel (closed Winter 2018-2019 for renovations), about 50 miles apart — remain open in winter.
+Two lodges — Old Faithful Snow Lodge and Mammoth Hot Springs Hotel, about 50 miles apart — remain open in winter.
 Snowcoaches ferry visitors between the two, plus run ski shuttles and guided tours.
 (Xanterra also operates a daily bus to the Bozeman, Mont., airport for guests who don’t want the hassle of renting a car.)

 Multi-day offerings include guided cross-country ski and snowshoeing trips to the spectacular Grand Canyon of Yellowstone.
 Shorter adventures include a drive along the Firehole River with stops to view wildlife.
 A one-of-a-kind outing is the Steam, Stars, and Winter Soundscapes tour.
 Participants are outfitted with non-skid devices for their boots, flashlights and steaming hot chocolate in a souvenir mug.
 Snowcoaches take them to Yellowstone’s geyser basins for stargazing.